apache/drill/_docs/sql-reference/030-lexical-structure.md

 * Clause, such as FROM
 * Command, such as SELECT
 * Expression, a combination of one or more values, operators, and SQL functions that evaluates to a value.
-For example, users.firstname is a period expression
+For example, users.firstname is a period expression.
 * Function, scalar and aggregate, such as sum
 * Literal value